|Other Freelang resources|

 Maori, or Te reo in Maori, is a co-official language of New Zealand together with English.
 It is the language of the Maori people, the first inhabitants of New Zealand.
 There are about 160,000 speakers and there are efforts to protect and revive the language, but it still endangered.
 Maori is an Eastern Polynesian language, like Rarotongan and Tahitian.

-Download our free dictionary (for Windows) and browse both the Maori-English and the English-Maori lists.
+Download our free dictionary (for Windows or Android) and browse both the Maori-English and the English-Maori lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Renato B. Figueiredo.